vbfox/fableconf-2019-workshop-instructions/README.md

 ### Task

-Replace the time display that is currently buggy (because we never update the DOM as the date doesn't change) with a component displaying relative time using hooks
+Replace the time display that is currently buggy (because we never update the DOM as the date doesn't change) with a component displaying relative time using hooks.

+The easy way is to re-generate the time every ~20s via `setInterval` but you can also optimize even more by computing when the text will change and only schedule an update at this moment.

 ## Step 6: Let's remove a few function creations

-*You can fast-forward here by doing `git checkout workshop-step-2` or by looking at what you're missing in the [workshop-step-4](https://github.com/vbfox/SAFE-Chat-workshop/tree/workshop-step-4) branch*
+*You can fast-forward here by doing `git checkout workshop-step-5` or by looking at what you're missing in the [workshop-step-5](https://github.com/vbfox/SAFE-Chat-workshop/tree/workshop-step-5) branch*

 While it won't change our performance much here, let's remove the allocations generated each render when we generate the wrapped dispatch as it's a frequent source of allocations.
 The same method can also be reused in a lot more cases so it's generally useful.